presleyp/Speriment/README.md

 record answers, and so on, you simply describe the structure and contents of your experiment.

+It's currently in beta.
+It should work on any Unix machine but has only been tested on a Mac.
+Please add an Issue if you find any bugs.

 ###The structure of a Speriment

 ####Blocks